 Scholarships come from various sources including the college you are attending, your program of study, your high school, local, regional and national organizations, employers and more.

-All students can apply for EWU Scholarships for the 2018-2019 academic year by completing the EWU Scholarship Application by February 1, 2018.
-Get more information and apply here.
+All students can apply for EWU Scholarships for the 2021-2022 academic year by completing the EWU Scholarship Application by March 1, 2021.

 Many new freshmen will be awarded automatic scholarships upon admission to EWU.
-Get more information and see what you might be eligible for here.
+Find out what New Freshmen Scholarships you might be eligible for.

 Many other scholarship opportunities become available in the fall and winter with deadlines in February – May.
-Get more information on all scholarship opportunities and deadlines here.
+Learn more about Scholarships at EWU.